-- On 20th August 2020, King Mswati III announced the Government's plans to roll out a US\$1.7 billion 18-month post-corona recovery plan. - The Fiscal Year 2020-21 (FY20/21) supplementary budget reprioritizes public spending towards health care and support to vulnerable groups to mitigate the impact of the crisis on households and businesses. - On 25th July 2020 the Eswatini Central Bank cut its base rate by 25 basis points to 3.75% to counter a coronavirus-linked downturn. - Contact Point for information on measures affecting trade set up and appointed including the contact details provided. - Manufacturing and Processing: - Government recommended the introduction of more shifts to limit the number of employees in factory floors and restrict the number of employees in any defined working area. - Businesses obliged to ensure compliance with the World Health Organization's social distancing guidelines (1.5-meter distance between 2 individuals).

-- In terms of hygiene the following for businesses to comply with: - Reinforcement of cleaning and sanitization protocols, - o At Point of Sale (POS), there shall be a dedicated resource whose sole job will be to enforce social distancing measures as patrons make payment for their shopping. - o Management obliged to ensure that at no point in time does the number of people exceed 20 inside any establishment.
-For smaller retail shops, this figure shall even be lower.
+Trade Facilitation / Business Support On 20th August 2020, King Mswati III announced the Government's plans roll out a US\$1.7 billion 18-month post-corona recovery plan.
+The Fiscal Year 2020-21 (FY20/21) supplementary budget reprioritize public spending towards health care and support to vulnerable groups mitigate the impact of the crisis on households and businesses.
+On 25th July 2020 the Eswatini Central Bank cut its base rate by 25 bas points to 3.75% to counter a coronavirus-linked downturn.
+Contact Point for information on measures affecting trade set up ar appointed including the contact details provided.
+Manufacturing and Processing: Government recommended the introduction of more shifts to limit th number of employees in factory floors and restrict the number of employee in any defined working area.
+Businesses obliged to ensure compliance with the World Heal Organization's social distancing guidelines (1.5-meter distance between individuals).
+Trade Facilitation / Business Support In terms of hygiene the following for businesses to comply with: Reinforcement of cleaning and sanitization protocols, At Point of Sale (POS), there shall be a dedicated resource whose sole job will be to enforce social distancing measures as patron make payment for their shopping.
+Management obliged to ensure that at no point in time does the number of people exceed 20 inside any establishment.
+For small retail shops, this figure shall even be lower.
 In any event, social distancing of 1.5 metres apart shall be observed without fail.
-Sanitise counters, doors and areas subject to frequent contact by people. - Management obliged to enforce these measures at all times and the Ministry of Commerce, Industry and Trade with the help of duly authorised agencies such as Business Eswatini and FESBC shall ensure compliance. - o Employers to ensure that public transport in which their employers are transported are sanitized both at boarding and disembarking. - On 7 May 2020, the government announced the easing of restrictions as follows: - o Manufacturing and Production companies that have international orders to fulfil under strict WHO and Ministry of Health Guidelines. - o Agents and Consultants to operate three times a week - o Furniture Shops to open three times a week; Tuesday, Thursday and Friday between 9am and 3pm. - Dry Cleaners to also operate under similar conditions as furniture shops. - Retail Clothing Shops, tailors and dressmakers (that produce face masks and PPE) to operate three times a week - Monday, Wednesday and Saturday between 9am and 3pm. - o Vehicle testing stations to operate three times a week. - o Deco Shops to operate three times a week
+Sanitis counters, doors and areas subject to frequent contact by people.
+Management obliged to enforce these measures at all times are the Ministry of Commerce, Industry and Trade with the help of du authorised agencies such as Business Eswatini and FESBC shall ensure compliance.
+Employers to ensure that public transport in which their employe are transported are sanitized both at boarding and disembarking.
+On 7 May 2020, the government announced the easing of restrictions and set of the set of t follows: Manufacturing and Production companies that have internation orders to fulfil - under strict WHO and Ministry of Health Guidelines o Agents and Consultants to operate three times a week Furniture Shops to open three times a week; Tuesday, Thursday and Friday between 9am and 3pm.
+Dry Cleaners to also operate under similar conditions as furnitu shops.
+Retail Clothing Shops, tailors and dressmakers (that produce fa masks and PPE) to operate three times a week - Monday, Wednesd and Saturday between 9am and 3pm. o Vehicle testing stations to operate three times a week. o Deco Shops to operate three times a week

-- Through the Central Bank of Eswatini, a reduction of the discount rate by 100 basis points to 5.5 percent; Reduced the reserve requirement to 5 percent (from 6 percent); Reduced the liquidity requirement to 20 percent (from 25) for commercial banks and to 18 percent (from 22) for the development bank - Encouragement of greater use of electronic payments; - Encouragement to banks by the Central Bank to consider loan restructuring and repayment holidays. - Cross Border Trade to operate normally; - Provision for later completion of clearance procedures - Fast tracking clearance of goods for the fight against COVID-19, i.e. medicaments.
-Clearance can be done after, controls still exercised - Enhanced Customs collaboration with other stakeholders i.e. Health (communication to clients through one channel, joint inspections, etc.) - Provision of PPE to the Customs staff, sensitization on the pandemic.

-Ministry of Commerce, Industry and Trade MBABANE Eswatini

-Tel: (+268) 404 3201, Fax: (+268) 404 3055 Email: itd@realnet.co.sz; nkambulesib@gmail.com
+Trade Facilitation / Business Support Through the Central Bank of Eswatini, a reduction of the discount rate by 100 basis points to 5.5 percent; Reduced the reserve requirement to 5 percent (from 6 percent); Reduced the liquidity requirement to 20 percent (from 25) for commercial banks and to 18 percent (from 22) for the development bank Encouragement of greater use of electronic payments; Encouragement to banks by the Central Bank to consider loan restructuring and repayment holidays.
+Cross Border Trade to operate normally; Provision for later completion of clearance procedures Fast tracking clearance of goods for the fight against COVID-19, i.e. medicaments.
+Clearance can be done after, controls still exercised Enhanced Customs collaboration with other stakeholders i.e. Health (communication to clients through one channel, joint inspections, etc.) Provision of PPE to the Customs staff, sensitization on the pandemic.
+Coordinating Ministry (National Contact Points) Ministry of Commerce, Industry and Trade MBABANE Eswatini Tel: (+268) 404 3201, Fax: (+268) 404 3055 Email: itd@realnet.co.sz; nkambulesib@gmail.com